-The Company's operations are comprised of its U.S. dialysis and related lab services business (its U.S. dialysis business), its U.S. ancillary services and strategic initiatives and its international operations (collectively, its ancillary services), as well as its corporate administrative support.
+The Company's operating divisions are comprised of its U.S. dialysis and related lab services business (its U.S. dialysis business), its U.S. integrated kidney care business, its U.S. other ancillary services and its international operations (collectively, its ancillary services), as well as its corporate administrative support.
 See Note 1 "Organization" for a summary description of the Company's businesses.